TritonDataCenter/rfd/rfd/0154/README.md

 > **DeleteMachineDisk (POST /:login/machines/:id/disks/:slot)**
 >
 > Deletes a VM's disk.
-Only supported to remove data disks (disks other than the boot disk) from bhyve VMs.
+Only supported to remove data disks (disks other than the boot disk) from bhyve instances that use the [flexible disk space](XXX link) feature.
 New in CloudAPI 9.x.y.
 >
 > **Inputs**
 >